zhehaowang/zhehao.me/book-notes/data-intensive-application/readme.md

 Relational, document and graph are all widely used today, and one model can be emulated using another though the result is often awkward.

 Some ongoing research about data models try to find suitable ones for sequence similarity searches (genome data); PBs amount of data (particle physics); and full-text search indexes.

+(_How would we describe BigTable or Cassandra's data model?
+Sparse key-value stores?
+Mostly similar to a document store with keys, column families and sparse columns, but without built-in join or foreign keys_)

 # Chap 3.
 Storage and retrieval